takapi327/ldbc/docs/src/main/mdoc/index.md

 Initially, ldbc aimed to create documentation from the schema, so building the schema and query builder was not as simple as it could have been, as it required a complete description of the database data types and so on.

 It was therefore decided to redesign it to make it simpler and easier to use.

-### Discontinuation of the SchemaSPY project

-A project was provided that could generate SchemaSPY documentation using schemas created in ldbc, but as there is currently almost no benefit to using ldbc schema-based documentation generation rather than pure SchemaSPY, it was decided to remove it once and for all following a redesign of schema management.

 ## Contributing